mermehr/redmind-scripts/network_tools/tcp_proxy/README.md

 ## Notes

 - The default buffer size for receiving data is **4096 bytes**.
 Adjust if necessary for large payloads.
 - Connections automatically close when no more data is available from either side.
 - Requires Python 3.x.
--   Intended for controlled lab environments (CTF, protocol analysis, testing). **Do not use this against systems without authorisation.**
+- Intended for controlled lab environments (CTF, protocol analysis,testing).
+**Do not use this against systems without authorisation.**

 ------------------------------------------------------------------------